ac27182/game-of-life-client/README.md

 5. now, the client should be running on `localhost:3000` and the server should be running on `localhost:3001`

-6. to test the functionality of the game open one session in your normal browser, and another in incognitio mode two simulate two sessions interacting with eachother.
+6. to test the functionality of the game open one session in your normal browser, and another in incognitio mode to simulate two sessions interacting with eachother.

 ---